September is National Suicide Prevention Awareness Month

 A: The Centers for Disease Control and Prevention reported that in 2014, suicide was the second leading cause of death for young people ages 10–24.
 Although these numbers may make suicide seem common, it is still a rare event.
 Suicidal thoughts or behaviors are more common than suicide deaths and are signs of extreme distress.
 Suicidal thoughts and behaviors are not harmless bids for attention and should not be ignored.

-Q: What are some of the risks factors for suicide?
+Q: What are some of the risk factors for suicide?

 A: Risk factors vary with age, gender, or ethnic group and may change over time.
 Some factors that increase an individual’s risk for suicidal thoughts and behaviors are: